FlorianLemarchand/formation_eavesdropping_denoising/PW1.md

         plt.imshow(im_noise, cmap='gray')
         plt.show()

  2. Add a display of the noise.
 Use the previous methods to display the histograms of im1 and of noised im1.
 What can we say about these histograms?
 You may remove the extreme pixel values from the noised image histogram plot.
 Also draw the gradients of noised im1 and its distribution.
 What can we say about these histograms?

  3. Use a library to do the same noising with only one line:

         im_noise_lib = random_noise(im1_gray, 'gaussian', mean=0., seed=0, var=variance, clip=True)
        * _Display 'im_noise_lib' and its histogram._

    4. Quality assessment of the noisy image.
-You can create the following functions, inspiring from the given _print\_psnr\_ssim_ function:
+Evaluate PSNR, MSE and SSIM metrics of the noisy im1 with respect to its reference.
+In the following, you can use  the given _print\_psnr\_ssim_ function:

 		# Measure the quality of the noisy images with respect to the clean image
 		psnr = compare_psnr(im_noise, im1_gray)